-Norfolk status Rare.
+Norfolk status Scarce.
 Local in mature Oak woodland and mature hedgerows, also appearing as a migrant.

-After a gap of many years, several Norfolk records in 1999 with moths recorded on the coast and inland, thought by some to be part of a large immigration.
+After a gap of many years, several Norfolk records in 1999 with moths recorded on the coast and inland, thought to be part of a large immigration.
 Recorded annually but in low numbers in recent years.

 Adults are attracted to sallow blossom.

 Recorded in 16 (22%) of 74 10k Squares.
 First Recorded in 1873.
 Last Recorded in 2022.
 Additional Stats